mcburton/writing/chapter-one/Humanities-Quadrant.markdown

 # From `Blaise_Pascal` to `Pascal (programming_language)`: The Humanities Quadrant <a href="/mcburton/writing/blob/master/chapter-one/README.markdownn#quadrant-intro" name="quadrant-intro" >.</a>

 <a href="/mcburton/writing/blob/master/chapter-one/README.markdown#quadrant-intro" name="quadrant-intro" >
 No good analysis would be complete without an analytical quadrant to frame the big picture.
-It is perhaps reductionist and categorical, but in light of the current chaos of the disciplines, a quadrant juxtaposing digital methods vs. digital objects is useful as a map.
+While reductionist and narrowly categorical, the quadrant helps us better understand the objects vs. methods debates.
+In light of the current chaos of the disciplines, it is useful as a map.
 Thusly, I present The Humanities Quadrant.
 </a>

 <img src="/mcburton/writing/raw/master/chapter-one/humanist-quadrant.png" width="570" height="517"/>